-Aarhus University and the union representatives have noted the intention of the parties to the collective agreement that the base salaries be supplemented with the introduction of local supplements.
+Aarhus University and the union representatives of the Danish Laboratory Technicians Association (Dansk Laborantforening) have noted the intention of the parties to the collective agreement that the base salaries be supplemented with the introduction of local supplements.
 Through the introduction of local supplements, the pay instrument can be used strategically to ensure that each employee's pay to a higher degree reflects his or her special qualifications, functions and results achieved in relation to the institution's objectives.

-- Supplements may be awarded as supplements for qualifications or as supplements for responsibilities. - Supplements are stated in basic amounts (31 March 2012 level) and are awarded as permanent or temporary supplements. - Supplements are adjusted in relation to the employee's employment rate. - One-off bonuses may be awarded for extraordinary work efforts.
+- Supplements may be awarded as supplements for qualifications or as supplements for responsibilities - Supplements are stated in basic amounts (31 March 2012 level) and are awarded as permanent or temporary supplements - Supplements are adjusted in relation to the employee's employment rate - One-off bonuses may be awarded for extraordinary work efforts

-Individual agreements concerning supplements for employees are concluded between the university director, or the dean, and the union representatives at Aarhus University.
+Individual agreements concerning supplements for employees are concluded between the university director, or the dean, and the union representatives of the Danish Laboratory Technicians Association at Aarhus University.
 The university director, or the dean, may have delegated this authority.

-The right to negotiate and the right to conclude agreements on pay may not be delegated to an organisational level below the departmental (Aarhus BSS, HE and ST)/school (Arts)/administrative division level.
+The right to negotiate and the right to conclude pay agreements may not be delegated to an organisational level below that of head of department (Aarhus BSS, HE and ST)/head of school (Arts)/deputy director.
 Heads of departments/heads of schools/deputy directors may request the assistance of lower-level managers in connection with the negotiations, but the right to negotiate and the right to conclude pay agreements may not be delegated any further.
 However, subject to agreement between management and employee representatives, the authority to negotiate may be delegated to a lower level.